-- 26.13 As part of the local plan approval process, the identification, timing, and funding of any required off-site improvements relating to hard and soft infrastructure shall be required. - 26.14 Off-site improvements that are: - a) internal to the Plan area will be determined to the satisfaction of the County; or - b) external to the Plan area, including provincial or adjacent community infrastructure, will be determined to the satisfaction of the County, in consultation with the relevant community and/or provincial department.
+- 26.14 As part of the local plan approval process, the identification, timing, and funding of any required off-site improvements relating to hard and soft infrastructure shall be required. - 26.15 Off-site improvements that are: - a) Internal to the Plan area will be determined to the satisfaction of the County; or - b) External to the Plan area, including provincial or adjacent community infrastructure, will be determined to the satisfaction of the County, in consultation with the relevant community and/or provincial department.

-- 26.15 Costs associated with transportation and/or utility service infrastructure shall be the responsibility of the developer.
+- 26.16 Costs associated with transportation and/or utility service infrastructure to support new development within the plan area should be the responsibility of the developer.
+However, appropriate cost-sharing agreements between stakeholders, municipalities, and/or the Province may be explored as part of separate agreements for the specific infrastructure improvement.

-- 26.16 Applicants relying on transportation and/or utility infrastructure improvements provided by other developments shall be required to pay proportionally allocated cost recovery as per the requirements of the applicable cost recovery agreement(s).
+- 26.17 Developers relying on transportation and/or utility infrastructure improvements (water, wastewater, and/or stormwater) provided by other developments shall be required to pay cost recovery as per the requirements of the applicable cost contribution agreement, and in accordance with the County's Cost Recovery Agreement policies.

-- 26.17 Development applicants shall be required to pay Rocky View County's applicable:
+- 26.18 Development applicants shall be required to pay Rocky View County's applicable:

 - a) Water and Wastewater Off-Site Levy;

-- Stormwater Off-Site Levy;
+- b) Stormwater Off-Site Levy;

 - c) Transportation Off-Site Levy; and

-- 'Soft' Infrastructure Off-Site Levies.
+- d) 'Soft' Infrastructure Off-Site Levies.